 Noise levels would have been very low at idle, as air would have arrived at

 GTO Ram Air setup (photo courtesy Horst Fiedler).

 From the 1974 Pontiac Parts Manual, this page shows the various pieces required to

 into the 1974 shaker hood scoop design (photo courtesy Horst Fiedler).

-|Copyright 2011 MusclecarFilms.
+|Copyright 2014 MusclecarFilms.
 All rights reserved.